-The Little Italy neighborhood is featured in GardenWalk 2020 on Sunday, July 12 ONLY, from 10am-5pm.
-Safety measures will be in place at all locations.
-Visitors are required to practice social distancing and wear masks.
+The Little Italy neighborhood is featured in GardenWalk 2021 on Sunday, July 11 ONLY, from 10am-5pm.
+Visitors are required to follow CDC guidelines for Covid-19.

 One of the city’s most enduring historic neighborhoods, Little Italy began as a community of Italian stone masons for Lake View Cemetery.
 Little Italy continues to celebrate its Italian heritage and is the home of culinary artists and fine Italian restaurants, and for artists and artisans of fabric, paper, ceramics, glass and paintings.
 The neighborhood offers diverse housing (and gardening) options for families, empty nesters and those from nearby hospitals, universities and cultural institutions in its one square mile area.
 Little Italy has plants, fig trees and grape arbors brought from the old country, art and sculptures, plenty of vegetables and herbs, and many, many creative uses of plant-filled pots.

 Parking is no problem!
 Little Italy is easy to access by car, RTA, shuttle, or bicycle.
-In addition to a parking lot at E. 119th & Mayfield (parkmobile.com), there are RTA stops at Mayfield Rd and at Cedar Rd.
+In addition to a parking lot at E 119 and Mayfield (parkmobile.com), there are RTA stops at Mayfield Rd and at Cedar Rd.
 The universitycircle.org website has info on stops for the free University Circle Shuttle and more on its ‘getting around and parking’ page.
-Or use UHBikes.com to rent a bike to tour Little Italy gardens.
+Or rent a bike to tour Little Italy gardens using HOPR.